About the programme

 How can we understand cognitive processes associated with the widespread media consumption in modern society?
 The Master’s programme in Cognition and Communication attempts to answer this question.

-Are you interested in the psychological and social processes that influence communication in audiovisual media and face-to-face, and would you like to study the processes that go on in the interaction between people or between people and technology, this MA will be the right choice for you.
+If you are interested in the psychological and social processes that influence communication in audiovisual media and face-to-face, and you would like to study the processes that go on in the interaction between people or between people and technology, this MA will be the right choice for you.

 Admission and application